-The shorter loop is 860 metres long (in total, from the car park), while the longer route is 1300 metres.
-Both return - The shorter loop is 860 metres long (in total, from the carpark), while the longer route is 1300 metres.
-Both return to the main parking area. - 0 Both loops are well marked, and feature unobtrusive interpretation about the rock, its geology and formations, and the plants and animals that live on it. - Some climbing and descending is involved, and outdoor shoes and a hat are recommended.
+The shorter loop is 860 metres long (in total, from the carpark), while the longer route is 1300 metres.
+Both return to the main parking area.

+Both loops are well marked, and feature unobtrusive interpretation about the rock, its geology and formations, and the plants and animals that live on it.

+Wave Rock Walk Cheuit

+- me climbing and descending is involved, and outdoo oes and a hat are recommended.

-The Breakers Trail: Also follows the Wave Rock Walk initially, but then branches off at the old quarry site and traces the foot of the outcrop to the historic Breakers Picnic Area.
+The Breakers Trail:

+Also follows the Wave Rock Walk initially, but then branches off at the old quarry site and traces the foot of the outcrop to the historic Breakers Picnic Area.